-The company must retain such a declaration or a copy of it for a period of five years after it is made.
+The company must retain such a declaration or a copy of it for a period of 5 years.

 Penalties for failing to lodge documents on time and general interest charge

 The law imposes a penalty on a corporate tax entity that does not lodge this tax return by the due date.
 It also imposes a general interest charge on an entity that fails to pay FDT or OFT by the due date.